mfkimbell/high-level-system-design-notes/README.md

 * Latency is the time it takes for an individual operation

+* Latency can be affected by things like "how far the server is from where i am"
+* Having servers in multiple availability zones can decrease latency by being CLOSER to the request

 Single vs. Batch Processing:

 * Low Latency: Single processing handles each request immediately, ensuring fast response times but may limit total throughput.